omgol411/disobind/analysis/README.md

 ## AF2/AF3 predictions

-Run the following script on the terminal, specify `self.af_model` in the constructor:
+Run the following script on the terminal, specify `self.af_model` and `self.iptm_cutoff` in the constructor:
 ```
 python get_af_prediction.py
 ```